djangify/our-spot/README.md

 Included in the [Github Project Board](https://github.com/users/todiane/projects/8/views/1?layout=board) are user stories under the column "Stage Two" which represents upcoming iterations.
 This backlog includes user stories created for an upcoming development phase.

-This phase provides an opportunity for me to respond to user feedback.
+This phase provides an opportunity for me to respond to member feedback.
 It also allows for ongoing refinements and improvements that will evolve based on user input and needs.
 This highlights the adatability and scalability of the project.

 This means that the network includes a few placeholders that were adding to highlight some of these additional features to be included in Stage Two.
 These are:
 <br>